ndemou/Out-PingStats/README.md

 **RTT BASELINE** displays the minimum RTT and **RTT VARIANCE** displays the difference `p95 - min` for the period.
-In simple words, almost all of your pings had an RTT between *BASELINE* and *BASELINE plus VARIANCE*.
-Read below for a more accurate description of p95.
+In simple words, none of the pings had an RTT less than *BASELINE*, and 95% of them had an RTT between *BASELINE* and *BASELINE plus VARIANCE*.
+Read below for a more detailed description of p95.

 **LOSS%** is exactly what you guess, and **ONE-WAY JITTER** is an aproximation of the one-way jittet.